henrystanley/Quark/intro.md

 To start, here's a new function: `def`
 `def`, expects a stack of a quote and a symbol, like this:

-    :> [ 'apple' ] :push_apple def
+    :> [ 'apple' print ] :print_apple def

-`def`, will then create a binding between the variable version of the symbol (in this case: push_apple) and the quote.
+`def`, will then create a binding between the function denoted by the symbol (in this case: `print_apple`) and the quote.
-It then sticks this binding in the Lib map, as mentioned in the evaluation section.
-Now to push 'apple' you can do this:
+Now to print `'apple'` you can do this:

-    :> push_apple
+    :> print_apple

 Hooray, function definition!
 (You probably wondered how long it would take us to get here...)
 Now about that messy stack...

 If you've ever used Forth or Factor you might be familiar with the function `drop`.
-Quark has no `drop` function by default, but we can make our own:
+Quark has no `drop` function by default, but we can make our own with pattern matching:

     :> [ x | ] :drop def

 This is precisely how `drop` is defined in the standard library.
 It takes one item, and puts back nothing.
 Still, it will be a bit tedious to type `drop` several dozen times.
-Thus we will utilize another new function: `match`
+Thus we will utilize `match` from the previous chapter:

     :> [ [[ x | clear ]] match ] :clear def

 We can now type `clear` to destroy the entire stack.
 A bit dangerous, but I think you can handle it.
-Why don't we walk through how `match` works.

-`match` takes a quote of other quotes and tries them all until it finds one that matches.
-Take this example:

-    :> :cow [[:pig | 'oink'] [:cow | 'moo']] match

-After it runs you should have a nice little cow noise on your stack.

-We used `match` in the `clear` definition to recursively pop items off the stack until it was empty.
+We use `match` in the `clear` definition to recursively pop items off the stack until it's empty.
 Pretty nifty...